Nahdlatul Ulama

-Some leaders of Nahdlatul Ulama are ardent advocates of Islam Nusantara, a distinctive variety of Islam that has undergone interaction, contextualization, indigenization, interpretation, and vernacularization according to socio-cultural conditions in Indonesia.
-Islam Nusantara promotes moderation, anti-fundamentalism, pluralism, and, to a degree, syncretism.
-Many NU elders, leaders, and religious scholars, however, have rejected Islam Nusantara in favor of a more conservative approach.
+Many leaders of Nahdlatul Ulama are ardent advocates of Islam Nusantara, a distinctive variety of Islam that has undergone interaction, contextualization, indigenization, interpretation, and vernacularization according to socio-cultural conditions in Indonesia.
+Islam Nusantara promotes moderation, anti-fundamentalism, pluralism, and a degree of syncretism.
+Some NU elders, leaders, and religious scholars, however, have rejected Islam Nusantara in favor of a more conservative approach.

 Ideology

-Nahdlatul Ulama follows the ideology of Ashʿarism, taking the middle path between aqli (rationalist) and naqli (scripturalist) tendencies.
+Nahdlatul Ulama follows the Ashʿari and Maturidi schools, taking the middle path between aqli (rationalist) and naqli (scripturalist) tendencies.
 The organization identifies the Quran, the Sunnah, and the abilities of the mind coupled with empirical reality as the sources of its thought.
-It attributes this approach to earlier thinkers such as Abu al-Hasan al-Ash'ari and Abu Mansur Al-Maturidi in the field of theology.
+It attributes this approach to earlier thinkers such as Abu al-Hasan al-Ash'ari and Abu Mansur al-Maturidi in the field of theology.

 In the field of jurisprudence, it recognizes the Hanafi, Maliki, Shafi'i, and Hanbali schools of law, but relies in practice on Shafi'i teachings.
-Regarding Sufism, NU follows the path of Al-Ghazali and Junaid al-Baghdadi.
+Regarding Sufism, NU follows the path of al-Ghazali and al-Junayd al-Baghdadi.
 It has been described by Western media as a progressive, liberal, and pluralistic Islamic movement, but is a diverse organization with large conservative factions, as well.

 The Nahdlatul Ulama has stated that it is not tied to any political organization.